Things To Do In Lehigh Valley

 There’s never a shortage of awesome things to do in Lehigh Valley, but there are some things you must experience — especially if you’ve either never been to our region, or if it's been a few years.

 The story of Lehigh Valley is told at Allentown’s Liberty Bell Museum, where America’s symbol of freedom was hidden during the Revolutionary War and now where visitors come for the Pip the Mouse puppet show before Christmas.
-The region’s tale is told in the towering blast furnaces of Bethlehem’s SteelStacks™, reborn as the backdrop for musical performances and festivals, community celebrations, and art exhibitions.
-The narrative meanders through Easton’s canals that once triumphantly served industries like coal, silk, steel and iron, but now transport, guests for dinner cruises on Pennsylvania’s only mule-drawn canal boat.
+The region’s tale is told in the towering blast furnaces of Bethlehem’s SteelStacks™, reborn as the backdrop for musical performances and festivals, regional celebrations, and art exhibitions.
+The narrative meanders through Easton’s canals that once served industries like coal, silk, steel and iron, but now transport, guests for dinner cruises on Pennsylvania’s only mule-drawn canal boat.
 And while a walking tour of downtown Bethlehem offers a deep look into Colonial history, the region as a whole offers far more than just historic sites and a tentative to the World Heritage List for its historic Moravian district.

 Residents and visitors alike love the farmers markets nearby, especially during harvest times throughout the year to wrap their fingers around strawberries and apples, pumpkins, and vegetables.
 At the same time, those passionate for another fruit– the grape –enjoy tours and tastings at more than 12 wineries, and hop-lovers taste still another side of the area's award-winning, small-batch breweries that make up the Lehigh Valley Ale Trail.
 And did we mention the handcrafted cocktails from local distilleries?

 For history buffs